Chart Color Schemes

 Padstow Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Padstow Heights is around 4,281, reflecting a growth of 687 people since the 2021 Census.
-This increase represents a 19.1% change from the previous population count of 3,594.
-The resident population estimate of 4,056 by AreaSearch, following examination of ABS's latest ERP data release in June 2024, and additional validated new addresses since the Census date, supports this growth figure.
-This results in a population density ratio of 2,151 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Padstow Heights's population growth rate of 19.1% since the 2021 census exceeds both the SA4 region (7.6%) and the state level, indicating it as a notable growth leader in the area.
-Overseas migration contributed approximately 80.0% of overall population gains during recent periods, driving this growth trend.
+The population of Padstow Heights is estimated at 4,281 as of Feb 2026.
+This reflects an increase of 687 people since the 2021 Census which reported a population of 3,594.
+The change is inferred from AreaSearch's estimation of resident population at 4,056 following examination of ABS ERP data release in June 2024 and validation of 14 new addresses since the Census date.
+This equates to a density ratio of 2,151 persons per square kilometer, above average national levels assessed by AreaSearch.
+Padstow Heights' growth of 19.1% since the 2021 census exceeded its SA4 region (7.6%) and state averages, making it a growth leader in the region.
+Overseas migration contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, to forecast future demographic trends.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a 2021 base year.
-Applying growth rates by age group from these aggregations for years 2032 to 2041, the suburb of Padstow Heights is expected to grow by 391 persons by 2041, reflecting a decrease of 1.9% in total over the 17-year period.
-This projection places Padstow Heights's future demographic trend just below the median of statistical areas across the nation.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 402 persons to 2041, reflecting an increase of 4.1% over the 17 years.

 Frequently Asked Questions - Population